 A gorgeous wallpaper accent wall is one of the biggest trends in home decor right now.
 Whether you own your home or you're renting, you can complete this easy upgrade in less than an hour on a Sunday afternoon.

-13. Create a Patterned Accent Wall (Without Wallpaper)
+12. Use Paint for a Patterned Accent Wall

 Alternatively, if you don't want to use wallpaper for an accent wall, there are other ways to achieve this look.
 All you need for this DIY is a sharpie paint pen and a glass bowl.